Renting a substandard property

 Concerns about serious property defects which affect the health and safety of occupants, visitors to the property, or members of the public can be reported to the Housing Safety Authority who may declare a property to be substandard.

 All residential properties must meet the minimum standards in the Housing Improvement Regulations 2017.

-All properties currently subject to a substandard property order under the Act are listed on the register.
+All properties currently subject to a substandard property order under the Act are listed on the substandard property register.

 Conditions that make a property substandard

-A property can be declared substandard if it does not comply with minimum housing standards (section 5.2 of the Act) and is a health or safety risk.
+A property may be declared substandard if it does not comply with minimum housing standards (Part 3 of the Regulations) and presents a health or safety risk.
 Some examples include:

 - inadequate kitchen, bathroom, toilet or laundry facilities